 The optional snow deflector, available in poly or reinforced rubber, helps keep snow off the windshield and away from the radiator.
-The deflector improves the Roll-Action[TM] feature and increases snowplow efficiency.
-The snow deflector is available for the LSX and Heavy Weight blades only.
+The deflector improves the Roll-ActionTM feature and increases snowplow efficiency.
+The snow deflector is standard on poly snowplows, but is not available for Sport/Utility blades.